nkarl/wsu-cpts-453-graph-theory/homeworks/week9/HW5.md

 >
 > One important property associated with manifolds is *homeomorphism*, which is an isomorphism from some subdivision of a graph $G$ to some subdivision of another graph $G'$.
 In other words, where the graphic structure is preserved in *isomorphism*, the topological structure is preserved in *homeomorphism*.
 For example, performing a subdivision (adding a new node) on some edge in graph $G$ should mean that the same action happens on some edge in the graph $G'$ and simultaneously preserve their isomorphic relation, and thus preserving their local topological mapping.
 >
 > Another important thing to be noted about manifolds is that high-dimensional topologies are very often mapped to low-dimensional topologies.
 For example, the topological gradient of a 3D object is a simple point on a 2D plane in space (which can be obtained via a linear transformation).
 Similarly, some $N$-dimensional manifold mapped out from some $N$ neurons can represent the overall neural activities (i.e. local states in space-time and various biological feedbacks such as temperature, humidity, and so on).
-This manifold in turn is localized to a decision making process in Euclidian space.
+This manifold in turn can be localized to a decision making process in Euclidian space.
 >
 > Furthermore, the graph of $N$ neurons are indeed composed of some $M$ subgraphs of related neurons (neurons that are typically in close proximity and activate on the same input).
 Thus, it could be further be mapped to a sort of hypernetwork of connected components.